-CN Sustainability Summit: We need more radical thinking
+We need more radical thinking on sustainability

 Our industry’s siloed approach to sustainability needs a shake-up.